cyclopticnerve/PyPlate/README.md

 operate on.

 Files in the new project are divided, internally, into four categories:
-1. the file's COMPLETE contents
+1. the file or directory's COMPLETE contents
 2. the file's headers
 3. the file's text (other than the header)
 4. the path to the file